 Each paint color has a light reflective value (LRV) that is graded on a scale from 0-100.
 This “score” is awarded on how well the color reflects the light.
 Scores closer to 100 reflect more light than scores closer to 0.
 For comparison, a bright white paint will have a higher LRV score than dark black paint.

 There are options for choosing gray tones from light to dark and everything in between.
 The light grays will have a higher LRV score and reflect more light than the darker grays.

 Choosing the Right Color Paint

-This might be obvious but we’ll say it anyway.
 As predictable as warm gray paint shades might seem, they will look and function in a different way based on the location.
-This is based on a number of factors: how much natural light is in the area, what other colors surround it, how you will be using a room or area, and the way that paint sheen will affect the color.
+This is due to number of factors: how much natural light is in the area, what other colors surround it, how you will be using a room or area, and the way that paint sheen will affect the color.

 Consider the Natural Light

-If you have a room with tons of natural light, the warm gray paint will look much brighter than in a dark room.
-However, if you have a room with no windows and dark flooring, this will make the color you choose look darker.
-In addition, rooms that have windows that are south facing will have warmer natural light, and rooms that have north-facing windows will have cooler toned light.
+Warm gray paint will look much brighter than in a dark room if you have a room with tons of natural light.
+However, if you have a room with no windows and dark flooring, the color your choose will appear darker.
+Rooms that have windows that are south facing will have warmer natural light, and rooms that have north-facing windows will have cooler toned light.
 Rooms with east or west windows have both warm and cool light based on the time of day.

 Room Location and Use

 When considering the room that you want to paint, ask yourself a couple of questions: how is this room used and by whom?
 For example, if the room that you are painting is a family room where your toddlers play, your color choice will be different than if you are choosing a color for the dining room where you eat formal meals.
 A medium to dark warm gray paint color will hide marks and scuffs better than a lighter-toned paint color.